glouppe/info8006-introduction-to-ai/lecture2.md

 - **Heuristic functions** estimate costs of shortest paths.
 - Good heuristic can dramatically *reduce search cost*.
 - **Greedy best-first search** expands lowest $h$.
-    - *incomplete* and *not always optimal*.
+    - incomplete and not always optimal.
 - **A*** search expands lower $f=g+h$
-    - *complete* and *optimal*
+    - complete* and optimal
-- Admissible heuristics can be derived from exact solutions of relaxed problems or *learned* from training examples.
+- Admissible heuristics can be derived from exact solutions of relaxed problems or learned from training examples.
 - *Graph search* can be exponentially more efficient than tree search.

 ---